Beyond Layer 2: Understanding Polygon, Ethereum's Internet of Blockchains

 Why do so many NFT and gaming projects use Polygon?

 Polygon's extremely low transaction fees and high speed make it ideal for applications that require a high volume of transactions, such as minting NFTs or processing in-game actions.
-These micro-transactions would be prohibitively expensive on the Ethereum mainnet. -
+These microtransactions would be prohibitively expensive on the Ethereum mainnet. -

-What is the big deal about the Polygon zkEVM?
+What is the Polygon zkEVM?